By Eric Lim

 Every year in the 6th Lunar month there’s an annual festival to pay respects at this shrine as a form of thanksgiving.
 It is probably this shrine that contributed to the second part the name of this community, sarn chao – shrine.

-* sarn – shrine, chao por – a god or male deity, chui - water in the Teochew (Zhaochou) dialect which the majority of the ethnic Thai Chinese speak.
+* sarn – shrine, chao por – a god or male deity, chui - water in the Teochew (Chaozhou) dialect which the majority of the ethnic Thai Chinese speak.

-After passing the shrine, we crossed the bridge at the congruence of the Bang Sai and Bang Ramat Canals and proceeded to our next stop.
+After passing the shrine, we crossed the bridge at the confluence of the Bang Sai and Bang Ramat Canals and proceeded to our next stop.
 We passed a grocery shop along the way to ask for directions.

 Ban Kreung Hom is the home of Khun Thaweesak’s younger sister and it deals with perfume and powder made from natural material.
 In addition, this place makes beautiful garlands from scented powder beads!

 In this craft, powder is mixed with lime, water and flower scents to produce a thick creamy paste which is put in a cone and squeezed onto a prepared garland of strings.
 When the powdered beads dry, these are the results, exquisite Thai handicraft.